 A negative result usually means that your body is free of TB bacteria.

 A positive result means you have been exposed to the germs that cause TB.
+You may have an inactive or active infection.

 Get plenty of rest and eat healthy meals.
 A nutritious diet full of fresh fruits and vegetables helps the body fight infection.